zmalone/chef-web-docs/source/test-your-infrastructure-code/rhel/verify-desired-state/6/_index.md

 Success!
 The test passes.
 If the test did not pass, you would go back to your web server code, fix the failure, and run your test again.

+[COMMENT] Writing just one test is better than having no tests at all.
+After you have at least one test in place, you have a foundation and a process for writing more.

 Run `kitchen list`.
 You'll see in the `Last Action` column that the instance's state is `Verified`, which means that Test Kitchen's most previous action was to run the tests.

 ```bash